Jalapahar

 Jalapahar is a ridge as well as a locality in the hilly town of Darjeeling in the Indian state of West Bengal.
 There was a British military camp in this locality in the Raj days.
 This ridge meets Katapahar ridge at Observatory Hill.
-St. Paul's School, one of the oldest public schools, is located here.
-Jalapahar gives a breath-taking view of Darjeeling town nestling under the majestic peak of Kanchenjanga.
+St. Paul's School is located here.

 The range on which Darjeeling is located is Y-shaped with the base resting at Katapahar and Jalapahar and two arms diverging north of Observatory Hill.
 The north-eastern arm dips suddenly and ends in the Lebong spur, while the north-western arm passes through North Point and ends in the valley near Tukver Tea Estate.

-A famous structure in Jalapahar is Bryanstone, built in 1848.
-It was the residence of two great Indologists, J.D.Hooker and Brian Hodgson.
+A manor in Jalapahar is Bryanstone, built in 1848.
+It was the residence of two Indologists, J.D.Hooker and Brian Hodgson.
 St. Paul's School was transferred to Darjeeling in 1864.
-It occupies, among other buildings, the old manor Bryanstone.
+It occupies, among other buildings, Bryanstone.